eddieyue/Kmeans-clustering-to-classify-fruit-images/README.md

 In next step, I use the k-means algorithm on the local small images collection with random starting points, pick the least distortion result and visualize my resulting clusters.

 From the clustering result, the preformance to classify the banana and tomato is getting better with bigger K, the number of cluster.
 However, if K goes too large, clustering would be meaningless, for example every image has it's own cluster.
-Hence, according to the plot, the optimal K would be 5 or 6.
+When K is 5 or 6, even though there are clusters with half misclassified fruit, a few clusters have almost prefect classification result.
+Hence, in my opinion, the optimal number of K for this dataset is 5 or 6.

 Kmeans on AWS large collection
 ================================